 When you get in a car, you trust the driver to act responsibly.
 But if they don’t, they could be held legally responsible for your injuries.

-Drivers in California are required to follow the rules of the road and protect their passengers.
+Drivers in Los Angeles are required to follow the rules of the road and protect their passengers.
 If you suffered a car accident passenger injury in Los Angeles because the driver was distracted, drunk, speeding, or breaking the law, you have every right to take legal action.

 Even if the driver was someone you know, it’s their insurance, not them personally, that pays for your losses.